ckabuya/url-shortener/README.md

 - **Capacity**: With base62 encoding, a 5-character short code can represent 916,132,832 unique URLs (62^5), and a 6-character code can handle ~56.8 billion URLs.

 ### System Design Diagram
-Below is a placeholder for the system design diagram (you can create one using tools like draw.io or Lucidchart and add it to the `assets/` folder):

 ![Image description](https://pbs.twimg.com/media/GoOZWQhWEAApKQe?format=jpg&name=large)

 ## Tech Stack